Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 The relevant actors are as follows:

-* `DAO-Template maintainer` - deploys and configures the template contract.
+* `Template maintainer` - deploys and configures the template contract.
 Is in control of factories used to deploy a new DAO.
-* `deployer` - interacts with the `bare` template to deploy a new DAO
+* `deployer` - interacts with the `Bare` template to deploy a new DAO
 * `authorizedAddress` - an address that is being granted specific permissions on an application

 ##### Trust Model

-* `DAO-Template maintainer` is a trusted entity.
+* `Template maintainer` is a trusted entity.
-* The trust model is very broad ay the `deployer` might install arbitrary apps with this template.
+* The trust model is very broad as the `deployer` might install arbitrary apps with this template.
 * the DAO template does not remain in control of the newly deployed DAO
 * The `deployer` is in full control of every aspect of the DAO
 * The `deployer` remains in full control of the DAO even after it has been deployed
-* The `deployer` can create, grant and revoke any permission (`CREATE_PERMISSIONS_ROLE`, permission manager for Application permissions)
+* The `deployer` can create, grant and revoke any permission (`CREATE_PERMISSIONS_ROLE`, permission manager for application permissions)
 * The `deployer` is the designated manager of the DAO's applications (`APP_MANAGER`) and can therefore install or upgrade applications at any time.
-* The `authorizedAddress` is an account designated by the `deployer` that gets `deployer` specified permissions on an application that is initially created and linked to the DAO.
+* The `authorizedAddress` is an account designated by the `deployer` that is granted `deployer`-specified permissions on an application that is initially created and linked to the DAO.

 * This setup is highly centralized with all power being in the hands of the `deployer`.
 * This setup is not meant to be used as-is in production but rather as a starting point to build a custom DAO.